italia389/MightEMacs/ReadMe.md

 History and Project Goals
 -------------------------
-MightEMacs has been in private development for a couple of years and is designed to be a light, fast, and full-featured text editor.
-Its general purpose is to:
+MightEMacs is designed to be a light, fast, and full-featured text editor.
+The goals of the project are to create an editor that will:

-1. Provide the ability to edit code easily with few keystrokes, using the modeless text editor paradigm.
+1. Provide the ability to edit code easily with few keystrokes, using the modeless text editing paradigm.
 2. Be as easy as possible to learn.
 3. Be robust and powerful enough to perform sophisticated editing and automation tasks, provide a high level of extensibility, and yet not be overly complex.